eclipse/mraa/docs/internals.md

 The mraa_pininfo_t structure needs to be set for the board pincount (set in a macro in the platform configuration header.
 Every pin will have a mraa_pincapabilities_t which will define what it can do.
-The doxygen doc explains how this works but it's essentially a bitfield which needs to be set for every capability the pin can have.
+The doxygen documentation explains how this works but it's essentially a bitfield which needs to be set for every capability the pin can have.
 Gpios can have multiple muxes which will be set at the gpio init before it can be toggled.

 ### i2c ###